ChrisGuzman/chrisguzman.github.io/talks/jsonapi.md

 }
 ```

-_Note: JSON API is agnostic about how the page query parameter can be used._
+_Note: JSON:API is agnostic about how the page query parameter can be used._

 ---